 Little did she know it, but she was about to make history.

 Air evacuations were still in their infancy during World War II.
-The military was working to train nurses and other medical personnel for these flights, but none of that training was complete yet.
+The military was working to train nurses and other medical personnel for these flights, but that training remained incomplete.
 Instead, necessity would place the untrained Ott on the first intercontinental trip in January 1943.

 With mere hours’ notice, Ott was told that she’d be the flight nurse on a trip from India to Walter Reed Hospital in Washington, D.C.
 She would have five patients: Two were paralyzed from the waist down.
 Another had tuberculosis, while a fourth had glaucoma.
 The last patient had manic-depressive psychosis.